KenKundert/avendesora/doc/accounts.rst

         guest = Script('SSID: huron_guests, password: {ssid.huron_guests}')
         privileged = Script('SSID: huron_drugs, password: {ssid.huron_drugs}')

-The *ssid* field is a dictionary that contains the SSID and pass phrases for each of the wireless networks provided by the router.
+The *ssid* field is a dictionary that contains the SSID and passphrases for each of the wireless networks provided by the router.
 This is a natural an compact representation for this information, but accessing it as a user in this form would require two steps to access the information, one to get the SSID and another to get the passphrase.
 This issue is addressed by adding the guest and privileged attributes.
-The guest and privileged attributes are a script that gives the SSID and interpolate the pass phrase.
+The guest and privileged attributes are a script that gives the SSID and interpolate the passphrase.
 Now both can easily accessed at once with::

     > avendesora value wifi guest
     SSID: huron_guests, password: delimit ballcock fibber levitate

-Use of *Avendesora* classes (*GeneratedSecret* or *ObscuredSecret*) is confined to the top two levels of account attributes, meaning that they can be the value of the top-level attributes, or the top-level attributes may be arrays or dictionaries that contain objects of these classes, but it can go no further.
+Use of *Avendesora* classes (:class:`avendesora.GeneratedSecret` or :class:`avendesora.ObscuredSecret`) is confined to the top two levels of account attributes, meaning that they can be the value of the top-level attributes, or the top-level attributes may be arrays or dictionaries that contain objects of these classes, but it can go no further.

 It is important to remember that any generated secrets use the account name and the field name when generating their value, so if you change the account name or